mikee47/IFS/README.rst

 FileSystem API
    This is the same Sming filesystem API we're all used to, with a few minor changes and a number of additions.
    File systems are implemented using the IFileSystem virtual class.
-Media access layer
-   Virtualises physical hardware using the IFSMedia class to allow filing systems to be easily mounted on any suitable storage medium.
 Firmware FileSystem (FWFS)
    Files, directories and metadata are all stored as objects in an Object Store, which can be SPIFFS or on a FWRO (Firmware, Read-Only) image.
    FWRO images are compact, fast and use less RAM than SPIFFS.
    To support read/write data SPIFFS can be mounted in a sub-directory.

-Two tools are used for manipulating filesystem images:

-fsbuild
-   builds an FWFS image from user files.
-Written in python and can be easily be integrated into the Sming tool chain.
-It's driven by a simple .ini file which allows full control over the build. fscopy converts an FWFS image into other formats (e.g. SPIFFS).
-Written in C++ using the IFS framework.
+A python tool ``fsbuild`` is used to build an FWFS image from user files.
+It is driven by an .ini configuration file which allows fine control over how the image is built.

-Two additional IFS implementations are provided:
+Various IFS implementations are provided:

-SpiFlashFileSystem
+IFS::FWFS::FileSystem
+   Firmware Filesystem.
+It is designed to support all features  of IFS, whereas other filesystems may only use a subset.

+IFS::SPIFFS::FileSystem
-   A SPIFFS wrapper, using file metadata to support the extended attributes HybridFileSystem
+   SPIFFS filesystem.
+The metadata feature is used to store extended file attributes.

-   Layers SPIFFS over FWFS, devised to allow deployment of a standard setup which can be modified in-situ and reverted to 'factory defaults' by just running a format.
+IFS::HYFS::FileSystem
+   Hybrid filesystem.
+Uses FWFS as the root filesystem, with SPIFFS 'layered' on top.
+   When a file is opened for writing it is transparently copied to the SPIFFS partition so it can be updated.
+   Wiping the SPIFFS partition reverts the filesystem to its original state.

+   Note that files marked as 'read-only' on the FWFS system are blocked from this behaviour.

+IFS::Host::FileSystem
+   For Host architecture this allows access to the Linux/Windows host filesystem.

+IFS::Gdb::FileSystem
+   When running under a debugger this allows access to the Host filesystem.
+   (Currently only works for ESP8266.)

-IFS has the following features:
+IFS (and FWFS) has the following features:

 Attributes
    Files have a standard set of attribute flags plus modification time and simple role-based access control list (ACL)